nidheeshv/Hacktoberfest/README.md

 ### Discover interesting projects!!

-Now are you looking for a project to contribute.
+Now, are you looking for a project to contribute.
 [Here](https://github.com/search?q=label:hacktoberfest+state:open+type:issue) is the list of issues in different projects.

 ### Contribution Guide